Federal Prison Authority

 B. PRE-RELEASE CUSTODY UNDER SEC.
 251

-This Act permits eligible inmates to spend some portion of the final twelve months of their sentence in a community correctional facility, also known as a half-way house or residential reentry center.
+This Act permits eligible inmates to spend some portion of the final twelve months of their sentence in a community correctional facility, also known as a halfway house or residential reentry center.

 “The Director of the Bureau of Prisons shall, to the extent practicable, ensure that a prisoner serving a term of imprisonment spends a portion of the final months of that term (not to exceed 12 months), under conditions that will afford that prisoner a reasonable opportunity to adjust to and prepare for the reentry of that prisoner into the community.
 Such conditions may include a community correctional facility.”
 Id. § 3624(c)(1).